 Staircase Makeover Befores

-I’ve wanted to get rid of it since the day we moved in.
+I’ve wanted to get rid of that carpet since the day we moved in.

 But installing hardwood on the stairs is expensive and time consuming, especially when they wrap around like ours do.

 We’ve lived with them for years and years, and I believe the only one who liked them was our dog Reegan.
-They were her favourite place to sleep (so convenient as we carried baskets of laundry and other stuff up and down the stairs!).
+They were her favourite place to sleep (so convenient as we carried baskets of laundry and other stuff up and down the stairs, not!).

 As it turns out, there isn’t much patching to do after removing the carpet except for the landing and pie-shaped steps.
 Most of the gaps will be filled once the hardwood treads and MDF risers go in.

-The same hardwood will run throughout the kitchen, hallway and living room.
-Just a bit overdue since we ripped out the living room carpet last September before I freshened it up with a new paint colour.
-Yes, we’ve lived with plywood subfloor in that room for 10 months- oops!
+The same white oak hardwood will run throughout the kitchen, hallway and living room.
+Just a bit overdue since we ripped out the living room carpet last September before I freshened it up with a new greige paint colour.
+Yes, we’ve lived with plywood subfloor in that room for 10 months.
+It’s been fun…

 That’s all I have for you today.
 The rest of the kitchen will be taken down this week to make room for the new cabinets.
 The only other demolition we have left is our laundry room floor and some window trim.
 Only one more trip to the dump- yippee!